Cadiz

 A brief description of Cadiz and province and why to come and stay in this magical place!

 Cadiz is a little gem!
 The old town has an island feel all of its own, hemmed in by the old city walls and surrounded by water, it lies at the end of a long sandy peninsula at the south western tip of Europe.
 Cadiz feels like the end of the line, like an island, beautiful, unique, friendly and quite random!
 As a beach town it is laid back in the extreme!
 The old town is a labyrinth of narrow streets lined with elegant 18th century buildings.
-Infused by the salty sea air and faded by the Andalusian sun the city has a long long lived in look!
+Infused by the salty sea air and faded by the Andalusian sun the city has a long lived in look!

 History